javsgon/sql-challenge/README.md

 # SQL Challenge

+## Objective
+Design the tables to hold the data from the CSV files, import the CSV files into a SQL database, and then answer questions about the data.
+(Perform data modeling, data engineering, and data analysis)

 ## Background
-It’s been two weeks since you were hired as a new data engineer at Pewlett Hackard (a fictional company).
-Your first major task is to do a research project about people whom the company employed during the 1980s and 1990s.
+As a new data engineer at Pewlett Hackard (a fictional company) the task is to do a research project about people whom the company employed during the 1980s and 1990s.
 All that remains of the employee database from that period are six CSV files.

-For this project, you’ll design the tables to hold the data from the CSV files, import the CSV files into a SQL database, and then answer questions about the data.
-That is, you’ll perform data modeling, data engineering, and data analysis, respectively.

-## Before You Begin
-1- Create a new repository for this project called sql-challenge.
-Do not add this assignment to an existing repository.

-2- Clone the new repository to your computer.

-3- Inside your local Git repository, create a directory for this Challenge.
-Use a folder name that corresponds to the Challenge, such as EmployeeSQL.

-Note that you’ll add your files to this folder and push the changes to GitHub.

 ## Files
-Download the following files to help you get started: departments.csv, dept_emp.csv, dept_manager.csv, employees.csv, salaries.csv, titles.csv
+departments.csv, dept_emp.csv, dept_manager.csv, employees.csv, salaries.csv, titles.csv

-## Instructions
-This Challenge is divided into three parts: data modeling, data engineering, and data analysis.

 ### Data Modeling
 Inspect the CSV files, and then sketch an Entity Relationship Diagram of the tables.
-To create the sketch, feel free to use a tool like QuickDBDLinks (https://app.quickdatabasediagrams.com/#/).
+To create the sketch the use of the tool QuickDBDLinks was needed (https://app.quickdatabasediagrams.com/#/).

 ### Data Engineering
 1- Use the provided information to create a table schema for each of the six CSV files.
 Be sure to do the following: